 Obtaining Italian dual citizenship is a marathon, and not a sprint.

-A s Italian Americans, we are incredibly lucky in that Italy has some of the world’s most generous heritage citizenship laws.
+As Italian Americans, we are incredibly lucky in that Italy has some of the world’s most generous heritage citizenship laws.
 Operating on the principle of jure sanguinis (that’s Latin for “by right of blood”), Italy allows descendants of the Italian diaspora almost unrestricted access to obtaining Italian dual citizenship, provided that the applicant meet certain criteria.

 While I will make a later post on how to determine if you qualify for Italian dual citizenship, I decided to concentrate this post on the concrete steps to take towards obtaining an Italian passport.
 (Edit: As of November 2019, we have a post on determining if you qualify)

 Before undertaking the project of obtaining Italian dual citizenship jure sanguinis, it is a good idea to be organized, well-informed and know what you are getting into.
 Thousands and thousand of people have obtained their passaporti already, but I find that many clients tell me they wish there were more information online presented in an organized way for them.

 1. Determine – and work backwards from – your last Italian born ancestor